Do I Have To Register My Dog?

 Yes.
 Council's Local Law stipulates that all dogs over three months of age must be registered and there is a penalty if the dog is not registered.
 If your dog is found wandering and is not registered, Council will not be able to contact you.
 Impounded dogs are put down after three working days if they are not claimed.
 However, if your dog is registered, a Council officer will contact you.

 An annual registration fee applies.
-Sterilised dogs are eligible for a discounted registration fee provided proof is available.
+Desexed dogs are free provided proof is available.

 Forms are available from Council's Administration Centre and Councils Website in Council Forms.

 1st Dog (desexed Lifetime) - FREE

 1st Dog (entire Lifetime) $180